2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <partId>c009d2a6-40ce-583b-bd24-fdfd1fea262e</partId>

-## Why start a regular meet-up with your community?
+## Why Start a Regular Meet-Up with Your Community?

 <chapterId>ed8e471c-3b99-57e2-a042-2d4e8a40b137</chapterId>

 Now that your community's social networks and communication channels have been launched, all that remains is to make your presence known on these platforms, and new members should introduce themselves by gradually engaging in discussions.

-This can then allow you to free up time with the goal of thinking about creating a "meet-up" type event, in whatever format you wish.
+This can then allow you to free up time to think about creating a "meet-up" type event, in whatever format you wish.
 This is especially relevant if you are beginning to feel some fervor within your community.

-As mentioned earlier, **a meeting about bitcoin can thus be seen as the "next level" of a community**.
+As mentioned earlier, **a meeting about Bitcoin can thus be seen as the "next level" of a community**.
 On the one hand, it allows **its bitcoiner members to meet**; on the other hand, it **educates new people interested in this ecosystem**.
-A "meet-up" type event will thus - to your measure - allow you to **create enthusiasm around bitcoin in your city**; which can expand over time depending on the projects undertaken by your community.
+A "meet-up" type event will thus, to your measure, allow you to **create enthusiasm around Bitcoin in your city**, which can expand over time depending on the projects undertaken by your community.

 ![immagine](assets/fr/28.webp)